galaxyproject/training-material/topics/microbiome/tutorials/visualisation-ampvis/tutorial.md

 > <hands-on-title> Generate separated datasets for Galaxy upload </hands-on-title>
 >
-> 1. for OTU table:
+> 1. For OTU table:
->    - keep the sample names in the first row
+>    - Keep the sample names in the first row
->    - keep the asv+number in the first column
+>    - Keep the asv+number in the first column
->    - the first cell (A1) needs to reed ASV or OTU
+>    - The first cell (A1) needs to reed ASV or OTU
 >
 >    > <comment-title> Attention! </comment-title>
 >    >
->    > make sure sample names have no blank spaces
+>    > Make sure sample names have no blank spaces
 >    {: .comment}
 >
 >    > <details-title> How it will look like </details-title>